B1tF8er/i18n/README.md

 # Bit.I18N
-Small internationalization module to localize strings in JaavaScript
+Small internationalization module to localize strings in JavaScript

 # Usage
 Download or clone the repo to get the i18n.js file, add it to your project and create a reference to it your bundles or pages.